 This tour is across mixed terrain – you will encounter paved road, gravel, rocks and sometimes mud.
 We recommend using a gravel/cyclocross/adventure bike with a minimum tyre width of 38mm.
 A cross country mountain bike would also be well suited to the terrain.
 A typical road bike is not suitable for the riding on this tour.

 Our hire bikes for this tour are Surly Straggler adventure bikes with low gearing, 700c X 41mm tyres and a Brooks Cambium saddle.
 Please note: This is subject to change if, for example, we have too much demand for specific sizes.

 Food & Drink >>

-Included are: three evening meals, three breakfasts, hot and soft drinks throughout.
+Included are: two evening meals, two breakfasts, hot and soft drinks throughout.

 We put a lot of planning and effort into making sure our tourers are very well fed and watered whilst out with us, so there is no fear of going hungry.
 Please feel free to bring your favourite riding snacks with you, though.
 You can expect hot meals in the evening, and waking up to fresh cooked breakfasts and nice hot drinks in the morning.

 During the day’s riding we visit traditional Lake District villages and establishments.
-Lunches are not included in the tour price, mainly to offer totally flexibility and choice to you…
+Lunches and snack stops are not included in the tour price, mainly to offer totally flexibility and choice to you…

 Dietary Requirements >>